Androz2091/k8s-infrastructure/README.md

 ### 🚧 One day...

-Because nothing should ever be perfect, here is a list of things that need to be done.
+Because nothing is ever perfect, here is a list of things that need to be done.
 Sorted by priority.

 * understand why Longhorn backups are sometimes hanging for days (until the pod is killed).
 * understand why Plex logs are so large.